swaroop-git/one-page-portfolio/README.md

 # one-page-portfolio
-this is a one page portfolio that i have created using html and css
+this is a one page portfolio  created by  using html and css